Entry last updated: 12/11/24

 Scroll down the homepage to read about SAFE's latest campaigns like, Justice for Animals in Rodeo.

-Select 'our work' from the menu along the top of the homepage to find lots of information on the New Zealand Animal Welfare Act or Intensive Farming.
+Select 'our work' from the menu along the top of the homepage to find lots of information on the New Zealand Animal Welfare Act or Animals in farms.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.